colbyford/msgen/README.md

 ## License

-This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details
+This package/project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details **Note: The Microsoft Genomics service, Azure, and the `msgen` Python command-line interface are all Copyright (c) Microsoft Corporation.
+All rights reserved.**